 The powerful criminal defense team at Weeden Law provides aggressive representation that is focused on an optimal disposition or win at trial.
 A trusted advocate during his nearly 20 years representing those accused of crimes, attorney Weeden has represented clients throughout Colorado including Adams, Arapahoe, Aurora, Boulder, Broomfield, Denver, Douglas, Gilpin, Jefferson, Larimer, Morgan, Weld counties and beyond.

-Non-Intimidating, Judgment Free Respect, and Understanding
+Non-Intimidating, Judgment Free Respect, and Understanding for Coloradans

 Attorney Jeff Weeden believes wholeheartedly that there are two sides to every story, and everyone deserves the right to a strong, aggressive defense from an attorney who cares about protecting their rights and fighting for their future.
 Whether you’re innocent of the prosecution’s charges or you’ve made a mistake, he is prepared to fight for you without any judgment, condescension or lectures.
 At all times, you will be treated with respect and understanding by attorney Weeden and his compassionate staff.